fastmcp-me/ahrefs-mcp-server/README.md

 npm -v
 ```
 4. A version number will be printed if installation was successful

+#### Windows Users
+- When installing Node.js, use the official installer and make sure the folder is added to PATH when selecting installation options.

 ### Install Ahrefs MCP Server
 ```sh
 npm install --prefix=~/.global-node-modules @ahrefs/mcp -g